 - Sun hat: Wear a sun hat for UV protection on the boat but make sure you have one that fits very securely on your head as the wind can be strong.

 - Rash guard: I would highly recommend bringing a rash guard, which is like a swim shirt to protect you from the sun without the need for sunscreen.
 Sunscreen is not allowed at Sian Ka’an so a rash guard is absolutely essential if you need sun protection.

 - GoPro or waterproof camera: I would highly recommend bringing a GoPro or waterproof camera to capture your snorkeling experience.
 I always bring my GoPro Hero 10 and am constantly amazed by the picture quality.

 - Flip flops or sandals: You’ll want to wear flip flops or waterproof sandals that can be removed easily when you’re snorkeling.
 The tour guides will also dump water on your feet to wash off the sand before getting back on the boat.

 - Change of clothes: Bring a change of clothes so you can change out of your wet swimsuit before the long ride back to Playa del Carmen.

 - Money for tips: I would also recommend bringing some extra cash to tip the tour guides at the end of the tour.
 This is something I often forget and then feel terrible at the end of an amazing tour experience.

 Tips for Visiting Sian Ka’an

-- There is absolutely no cell service on the tour.
+- Be prepared to be unplugged: Due to its remote location, there is absolutely no cell service on the tour.
 It’s a nice digital detox but be sure you attend to any important matters before you reach Tulum.

-- Bring a lightweight change of clothes.
-You’ll go to the restaurant in Punta Allen right after snorkeling and the bathrooms there are a good spot to change into some dry clothes for the return trip.
+- Bring a change of clothes: You’ll go to the restaurant in Punta Allen right after snorkeling and the bathrooms there are a good spot to change into some dry clothes for the return trip.